realworldismine/snail-api-site-docs/readme.md

 ## Repositories
 - Static Web Page Repository
-  - Uses AWS CodePipeline
+  - Uses AWS CodePipeline & CodeBuild
-  - OpenAPI yaml 파일 변경 시, redocly CLI를 사용하여 Static HTML 파일 생성 후 S3 Bucket에 업로드
+  - When the OpenAPI YAML file is changed, generate a static HTML file using the redocly CLI and upload it to the S3 bucket.
 - Image Repository
   - Uses Github Action
-  - Repository 변경 시, github action을 사용하여 S3 Bucket에 업로드
+  - When the repository is updated, upload to the S3 bucket using GitHub Actions.

 ## S3 Buckets
 - Front-end Static HTML Bucket
-- Image Raw Bucket
+- Bucket for raw image
-- Image 해상도 별 Bucket
+- Bucket for each image resolution
-  - 모바일(Small)
+  - Mobild(Small)
-  - 태블릿(Middle)
+  - Tablet(Middle)
   - PC(Big)

 ### Sub Pages